 To support so many services at such scale, Yahoo!
-Japan runs it own datacenters.
+Japan runs its own data centers.
 Given its scale, the company has a large infrastructure footprint.
 This is an ongoing problem in Japan, where land is at a premium.
-For this reason, Yahoo Japan is always looking for opportunities to reduce its physical presence.
-From the perspective of infrastructure this means fewer servers, fewer nodes, and ultimately fewer datacenters.
+For this reason, Yahoo!
+Japan is always looking for opportunities to reduce its physical presence.
+From the perspective of infrastructure this means fewer servers, fewer nodes, and ultimately fewer data centers.

 The team knew that they needed an alternative and began evaluating other NoSQL options.
 They eventually landed on Scylla, with its promise of smaller clusters combined with better performance and reduced maintenance overhead.

 The team took several different approaches when evaluating Scylla.
 According to Murukesh Mohanan, DevOps Engineer at Yahoo!
 Japan, “Scylla runs so much faster than Cassandra that it can be difficult to compare what’s going on between them.”

 “Scylla runs so much faster than Cassandra that it can be difficult to compare what’s going on between them.”